FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Monitor behavior to determine if the problem is due to road hazards, weather conditions, a vehicle problem or driving issue.
 Harsh braking causes overheating and drastically diminishes the lifespan of the brakes.

-On the other side, semi-truck drive trains aren’t built to handle harsh acceleration, especially with a full load.
+On the other hand, semi-truck drive trains aren’t built to handle harsh acceleration, especially with a full load.

 Along with saving money on maintenance, many insurance companies use telematics information for safe driving discounts of up to 40%.